freddneos/cp_pwa/README.md

 ```
 Now you mobile app is ready to be deployed like a PWA :clap::clap:

-### Thank you and
+### Thank you and ...
-if you want to more about me contact me on linkedin and follow my repos!
+...if you want to more about me contact me on linkedin and follow my repos!